• Project

 What to expect

-This project is being combined into a single contract with another fish passage project on SR 509.
-Work could start as soon as late 2024.
-However, work at the Ginder Creek location north of Black Diamond cannot begin before 2026.
-We anticipate culvert replacement work on SR 169 could take up to two years.
+Major construction could start as soon as spring 2026 at the Rock Creek location south of Black Diamond.
+Work at the Ginder Creek location north of Black Diamond likely will not begin before 2027.
+Culvert replacement work on SR 169 could take up to two years in each location.

 A map showing the location of two culverts that cross under SR 169 north of Black Diamond.